jsedoc/Pro-Social-Token/applications/home-page/README.md

 ## Pro-social crypot currency home-page fork.

-Using this fork to tear apart the template since the original has too many things going on.
+Using this directory to modify the template since the original has too many things going on.

 Date: January 23rd, 2018